tarekauel/tk1progex1/theory/ex5/ex5.md

 subscription updates of router 3 and 4 only to router 6.

 One way to solve this problem is to remove either of the brokers 3 and 4.
-Another way to solve the problem is to create an acyclic tree - e.g. using the spanning tree algorithm.
-For example, removing the link between node 4 and 5 would result in an acyclic tree.
+Another way to solve the problem is to create an acyclic tree - e.g. by using the spanning tree algorithm.
+For example, removing the link between node 4 and 5 would result in an acyclic tree (but also render node 4 useless)

 ### Subtask c
 Yes, if a notification from P is received by router 5, it duplicates the